The Best Stainless Steel Milk Frothing Pitchers in 2020

 I use a when I have friends over for dinner parties, partly for the extra size, but mainly because it really is a beautifully designed frothing pitcher.
 It's also great for latte art, which is fun and makes a talking point.
 20 ounce Espro Toroid

-- The easiest pticher to use that I've experienced, thanks to its special design which organizes the milk circulation to produce perfect microfoam.
+- The easiest pticher to use that I've experienced, thanks to its special design which works by circulating the milk back to the steaming wand.

-- An excellent pourer and great for making latte art, always fun at a social gathering.
+- An excellent pourer and great for making latte art, always a fun experience at a social gathering.

 - It looks and feels great to hold in your hands.